Tracking your self-assessment progress

 Alternative workflow: Draft rather than Needs Review

-However, the Needs Review status will still show these in-progress standards on your knowledge base (visible when you click the View KB link in the top navigation or View Article link while editing any standard).
+However, the Needs Review status will still show these in-progress standards on your knowledge base (visible when you select the View knowledge base link in the left menu or View Article link while editing any standard).

 Some of our CAPRA customers prefer to have standards show in the knowledge base only once they are complete.

-If you'd prefer to adopt this workflow, we recommend changing all standards to a "Draft" publishing status and then Publishing them when they are complete.
+If you'd prefer to adopt this workflow, we recommend changing all standards to a Draft publishing status and then Publishing them when they're complete.

 You can edit all of your existing standards from Needs Review to Draft status using these steps: